Massachusetts Curriculum Frameworks and the Newton Public Schools Curriculum

 The development process was managed by Achieve, which based the new standards on the 2011 Framework for K–12 Science Education developed by the National Research Council.
 After as series of drafts were reviewed by states and the public, completed standards were published on the NGSS website in April 2013.
 In Massachusetts, a review panel immediately began work on adapting the standards to meet our state’s needs.
 The Board of Elementary and Secondary Education approved the 2016 Massachusetts Science and Technology/Engineering Standards, Pre-Kindergarten to Grade 8 and Introductory High School Courses, on January 28, 2016.

-As of Spring 2018, the Massachusetts Department of Elementary and Secondary Education has current Curriculum Frameworks in English (2017), Mathematics (2017), Science (2016), and Digital Literacy (2016), with revised frameworks for History and Social Science under final review.
+As of Summer 2019, the Massachusetts Department of Elementary and Secondary Education has current Curriculum Frameworks in English (2017), Mathematics (2017), Science (2016), and Digital Literacy (2016), English Language Developement, History and Social Science (2018), with Framekworks for Arts under review.
 Frameworks for Vocational Technical Education are current as of July 2014.
-Frameworks for Arts, Foreign Language, and Comprehensive Health have not been revised since 1999.
+Frameworks for Foreign Language and Comprehensive Health have not been revised since 1999.

 Massachusetts Curriculum Frameworks in Newton Public Schools